 Clicking this button forces a full re-scan of the file list.
-If you list is large this may take a while.
+If your list is large this may take a while.

 TIP – If you are having timeout issues when scanning, turn off the thumbnail generation.
-This process is much more resource intensive than simply listing the disk.
+This process is much more resource intensive than simply listing the files on the disk.

-If you do add files outside of the plugin you have multiple options to explore to automatically add them.
+If you do add files outside of the plugin you have multiple options to automatically add them into your list.

 Scanning Each Time